August 20, 2025

 ReSound Edges Out for Miniaturization and Connectivity

-Both brands offer comprehensive model ranges, but ReSound takes this one.
-Their microRIE models are impressively tiny, and they've been faster to adopt the latest Bluetooth features across their lineup.
+Their microRIE models are impressively tiny, and they've been among the first to adopt the latest Bluetooth features across their lineup.
 If having the smallest possible hearing aid with the best phone connectivity matters to you, ReSound is hard to beat.

 Daily Life Features: Connectivity, Power, and More